aop24/portfolio/README.md

 Index of cybersecurity, development, and automation projects.
 Each entry links to its own repository with code, README, and (where applicable) full technical documentation.

-> 🚧 Work in progress — some links point to repos that are still being uploaded.

 ---

 ## 🔐 Offensive security / cryptography